Alexander Kutvonen – photograph by A. Sihvonen, ca. 1890

 They married and had three children, Anna, Amanda, and the youngest,

 Alexander, my future grandfather, in 1859.

 The mother of the children, Anna, died when Alexander was only 5 years old.

 His father remarried a few years later to Maria Tuomaantytär Myyrä and Alexander had four half-siblings.

 As a young man, Alexander moved to the city of Hamina to become a trainee in the shop of merchant

-They had two daughters, Maria Josefina and Ellen Sofia,
+Alexander and Sofia had two daughters, Maria Josefina and

-but their mother died when the girls were under 10 yars old.
+but their mother died when the girls were under 10 years old.